hmrc/play-frontend-hmrc/README.md

     ),
     serviceName = serviceName,
     pageTitle = pageTitle,
-    isWelshTranslationAvailable = true, /* or false if your service has not been translated */ cspNonce = CSPNonce.get
+    isWelshTranslationAvailable = true /* or false if your service has not been translated */ )(contentBlock)
-  )(contentBlock)
 ```